< Back

 • Other: limited partnership interests and joint ventures

 Accounting for insurance companies is no easy task and we’re here to help!
 Curious how we make insurance training fun and engaging?
-Check out the video below from our Insurance Industry Fundamentals: Industry Overview course to see for yourself!
+Check out the video below from our Insurance Industry Fundamentals: Industry Overview eLearning course to see for yourself!

 The GAAP Dynamics team has been teaching insurance accounting fundamentals courses and annual updates around the world (for both U.S. GAAP and IFRS ) for years.